This shows you the differences between two versions of the page.

 | + | * Table Salt and Freshly Ground Black Pepper | ||

-| - | Add the tomato compote to the pot with the meat sauce in it & simmer over a very low heat for another 2 hours, stirring occasionally. | + | ==== Preparing the Sauce Base ==== |
+| - | Add the tomato compote to the pot with the meat sauce in it & simmer over a very low heat for another 2 hours, stirring occasionally. | + | ===== Instructions ===== |

 | - | Before taking the Bolognese sauce off the heat, check the seasoning & add some sherry vinegar (tasting as you go) to balance the richness of the sauce.
 Add a generous grating of Parmesan (taking care not to add too much as it can make the sauce overly salty & remove the sauce from the heat.
 Remove the original Bouquet Garni and Tea Ball of spices. | + | |

 | - | Now to the pasta.
 Although I often make my own I went for dried Spaghetti from Martelli.
 Check out Martelli’s website for more.
 It’s an artisan pasta made in Lari, a small medieval village near Pisa.
 It is expensive at $13 a kilogram, but has an amazing texture and flavour, after all the effort making Heston’s sauce, it’s worth the expense!
-100g of pasta per person in salted water. | + | - Place a large, heavy-bottomed frying pan over a medium heat for 5 mins.
-Crush the Star Anise & bag it up in a square of muslin. |
+100g of pasta per person in salted water. | + | ==== Preparing the Sauce Base ==== |

 | + | - Add this to the pan, along with 25 ml oil & the sliced onions. | ||